2024-03-13 00:00:17

 Valdez assures that the dispersion of cocoa from Ecuador to Mesoamerica occurred thanks to interconnected political-economic networks, which allowed the rapid expansion of the product in various parts of the world.
 “It was quite fast and involved the close and long-distance interaction of Amerindian peoples.
 Maritime contacts must have been as important as interior ones,” says the co-author.

 “The Amerindian people used it in many ways.
 Raw, the pulp was sucked.
-(The cocoa bean) could be cooked, toasted, ground and converted into liquid and solid foods.
+(The cocoa bean) might be cooked, toasted, ground and converted into liquid and solid foods.
 The bark, branches and pod can be burned, and the ashes are an antiseptic.
 It is also used to relieve inflammation and inflammation of the skin or muscles,” concludes the expert.

 What is cocoa and what are its health benefits?